 Why photography?
 I’m not entirely sure.
 Perhaps it’s simply the fact that, for most things, I’m technologically daft.
-I’m intrigued by the technology of the image and the relation that both have with each other and with the larger reality that contains both.
+But I am intrigued by the technology of the image and the relation that each have with the other and with the larger reality that contains both.
 Part of my interest here also has to do with the relationship, or, rather, the nature of this peculiar relationship.
-Does Photography reproduce reality while painting and drawing, as well as writing, presupposes?
-Or is it the other way around?
-Or am I simply fudging a distinction, so I can say photography is different from painting, drawing, or writing?
+Does Photography reproduce reality while painting and drawing, as well as writing, presupposes it?

 I never had a patron.
 No one ever hooked me up with anyone so I could get a grant.
 No government or institution ever offered me money, no elegant gentleman ever pulled out his checkbook for me, no tremulous lady (quivering with a passion for literature) ever invited me to tea and committed herself to providing me with a meal a day.
 But over the years I’ve come across many patrons, in person or in books.